zsiki/GeoEasy/doc/step_by_step.rst

 ~~~~~~~~~~~~~~~~~

 There are points on five horizontal sections of a chimney.
-Let's fit a regression circle on le lowest section, point ids like '1nn'.
+Let's fit a regression circle on lowest section, point ids like '1nn'.
 Select **Calculate/Regression calculation/Circle** from the menu of any window.
 A list of point ids is displayed in a new window.
 Select all points from
 111 to 133 and press OK button.
 You will be asked for the radius of the